Marine Bottom Feed Stone Columns with custom built pneumatic gravel transport system

 A special feature of all Betterground rigs, both with pneumatic system and bucket, are their design around the center of gravity axis.
 This design allows the rig to penetrate the soil more vertically than rigs which have not been built with the same rigorous approach.

 Key to the high quality installation capability of the PCIS is the airtight gate (red) on top of the receiver tank.
-This gate isolates the gravel from atmospheric pressure and puts it under an over-pressure that ranges between 2 to 6 bars .
+This gate locks the gravel from atmospheric pressure and puts it under an over-pressure that ranges between 2 to 6 bars .
 The pressure is dependent on the operating depth of the rig.

 Under the applied excess air pressure in the interconnected chamber consisting of receiver tank (12), silo tube (14) and tremie pipe (16), gravel is injected into the soil at the tip of the tremie pipe near the vibroprobe’s nose, hence the name “pressure chamber injection system”.
 Compared with older Single Large Tank systems, the advantage of the PCIS is that below the gate there is always exactly ONE full batch of gravel filled in with each opening of the airtight gate.
-This not only allows for fewer number of open-close cycles of this gate, but also for an as exact as possible recording of gravel batches placed in the ground at defined depths.
+This not only allows for less number of open-close cycles of this gate, but also for an as exact as possible recording of gravel batches placed in the ground at defined depths.

 Detailed description of gravel transport